DP World to invest $288 million in multimodal logistics hub in Tashkent

 Canadian Prime Minister Mark Carney also confirmed recognition, citing the need to safeguard prospects for peace amid ongoing conflict and humanitarian challenges.

-Germany and Italy, however, signaled they are not likely to follow at this stage.
+Germany and Italy, however, signalled they are not likely to follow at this stage.
 German Foreign Minister Johann David Wadephul said a two-state solution remains essential, while Italian Foreign Minister Antonio Tajani reaffirmed Rome’s support for a negotiated settlement and humanitarian aid to Palestinians.

 Arab countries called for wider recognition of Palestine

 Speaking on behalf of Egyptian President Abdel Fattah al-Sisi, Prime Minister Mostafa Madbouly praised the meeting as an important step toward advancing peace in the Middle East.
-He emphasized that stability in the region depends on a comprehensive solution that allows Palestinians to establish their independent state.
+He emphasised that stability in the region depends on a comprehensive solution that allows Palestinians to establish their independent state.

 Jordan’s King Abdullah II told the gathering that the conflict in Gaza must end and humanitarian aid must be delivered without obstacles.
 He said the two-state solution remains the only viable path to lasting peace.